NeoScript-in/Hiring/README.md

 # Hiring

+Objective:

+Aim of the task is to build a clone of twitter application, where the user can login using the twitter authentication API and post/view tweets.
+It also expects yout o store the tweets into a database which are liked by the person.

 Task is splitted into two parts.
 You are expected to carry out both the tasks.

 Task A
-Create a Twitter Desktop Application using twitter API.
+Create a Twitter Web Application using twitter API.
 The app should do the following:
   * Login with Twitter
   * Load the Feeds for the person who has logged in.
   * Post a new tweet.

-Use Kendo UI framework with Angular JS to build this Clone.
+Use Angular JS with any UI framework of your choice to build this Clone.

 Task B